RahulB711/Tata_1Mg_E-Store_DataAnalysis/README.md

 Analyzing the 1mg dataset can provide valuable insights into the market demand for homeopathic products and the customer preferences on the platform.
 By examining the sales data, customer behavior, and product performance related to homeopathic products, we can make an informed decision about opening an e-homeopathic store.

+## Problem Statement

+Our client attempts to develop offline or online homoeopathy pharmaceutical stores in order to assist them we analysing the Tata 1-Mg homoeopathy website and extracting vital knowledge that will assist them in opening a store.

 ## Key Focus Area:

 1.Market Demand: Analyzing the dataset of homeopathic products on the 1mg platform can provide insights into the market demand for these products.
 We can identify the popularity of homeopathic medicines, wellness products, and related items.